vnjean/Covid-Dashboard/README.md

 ## Credits
 - [Alex the Analyst](https://www.youtube.com/channel/UC7cs8q-gJRlGwj4A8OmCmXg) for providing the initial SQL sheet.
+- Data Source: [Our World in Data](https://ourworldindata.org/coronavirus) for the COVID-19 data.

 ## Documentation
 For more detailed documentation on the SQL queries or Tableau dashboard, refer to [Documentation.md](Documentation.md).